 Featured image: Pablo Picasso - Massacre In Korea, 1951, detail via thecahokian

-Norman Rockwell’s painting The Problem We All Live With is directly addressing the racism in America and the universality of the people being affected with this harmful politics.
+Norman Rockwell’s painting The Problem We All Live With is directly addressing the racism in America and the universality of the people being affected with these harmful politics.
 The painting reflects the real fact that the African-American girl was escorted on her way to elementary school by four US marshals, walking in front of the protesters in 1960 at New Orleans.
-Racist graffiti, limited freedom of movement, racial segregation at schools were the reality of the American south in 1960s so the artist rise a voice against it and made this important and influential political artwork.
+Racist graffiti, limited freedom of movement, racial segregation at schools were the reality of the American south in 1960s so the artist raise a voice against it and made this important and influential political artwork.

 Featured image: Norman Rockwell - The Problem We All Live With, 1964, detail